yvt/openspades/README.md

 ### cg_ejectBrass
 Default: 0

-Disables the distracting shell casings when firing your weapon. ***Highly recommended not to turn this off.***
+Disables the distracting shell casings when firing your weapon. ***Highly recommended not to turn this on.***

 ### cg_shake
 Default: 0